-Yearning: A Gay Story (YAGS for short) is a character-driven slice-of-life game set during your freshman year on a college campus.
+Yearning: A Gay Story (YAGS for short) is a coming-out-focused character-driven slice-of-life game set during your freshman year on a college campus (phew).
 You'll meet people, make friends, come out, and maybe start dating someone.
 (The game is part dating sim, with four dateable guys (with good and bad endings for each), but hopefully is enjoyable enough to play even if you don't manage to find a boyfriend.)

 One important note: The story is 100% complete and playable, and I'm mostly looking for feedback on the story and the characters as I continue working on the game.

-However, the art assets (sprites and backgrounds) are in progress, and are being replaced as they come in.
+However, the final sprites are in progress, and are being replaced as they come in.
 (Most of the sprites are currently stick figures in varying stages of progress.)
-There is also currently no music other than on the title screen.
-Again the sprites are mostly placeholders at this time.
+The music is also currently demo tracks, which don't loop properly.

 The current goal is to release the game for free after it's complete.
 There is no estimated completion date.